JayCGreen/SpotiFilt/README.md

 # Spotifylter

-This project is a web application that uses the the Spotify API to display stats on the playlists and the songs within, as well as filter the playlist by these stats.
-See the demo folder for a video demonstration
+This project is a web application that uses the the [Spotify API](https://developer.spotify.com/documentation/web-api) to display stats on the playlists and the songs within, as well as filter the playlist by these stats.

+To use, go to [This url](https://jaycgreen.github.io/SpotiFylter/).
+To see a video demo instead, see the one in the demo folder.

+### To Modify this project, clone the repo and reference the scripts below

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).